Gabriel Benjamin Gregorek

 More than anything, he loved to see his family together.

-Left to cherish Gabriel's memory are his wife, Helen Louis Boone Gregorek of Uniontown; children: Derek (Liz) Gregorek, Karen (Jeff) Graham, D. Bruce (Amanda) Gregorek, Jason (Ann) Gregorek and Janel (Matt) Eager; 12 grandchildren: Tyler (Ashley), Garrett (Jill), Benjamin, Alexandra, Isabel, Mia and Tess Gregorek, M. Stuart (Maegan) and Eric Graham, and Nicholas, John and Stella Eager; three great-grandchildren: Jesse and Wyatt Graham, and Madeline Gregorek; and many nieces and nephews who will miss their Uncle Gabe's charismatic personality.
+Left to cherish Gabriel's memory are his wife, Helen Lousie Boone Gregorek of Uniontown; children, Derek Gregorek and wife Liz, Karen Graham and husband Jeff, D. Bruce Gregorek and wife Amanda, Jason Gregorek and wife Ann, and Janel Eager and husband Matt; 12 grandchildren, Tyler and wife Ashley, T. Garrett and wife Jill, Benjamin, Alexandra, Isabel, Mia and Tess Gregorek, M. Stuart Graham and wife Maegan, Eric Graham, and Nicholas, John and Stella Eager; and three great-grandchildren, Jesse and Wyatt Graham, and Madeline Gregorek.
+In addition, Gabriel had many nieces and nephews who will miss their Uncle Gabe's charismatic personality.

+Gabe's passion for sports, cars and picking steamed crabs were some of his favorite pastimes.

 Arrangements have been entrusted to the ANDREW D. FERGUSON FUNERAL HOME & CREMATORIES, INC., 80 Morgantown Street, Uniontown.
 In accordance with the family's wishes, funeral services will be private.